Updated June 11, 2026

 Give Your Fans What They Expect

-Imagine you just found out your favorite romance author was on Twitter, and you navigated your browser quickly to their feed—then you saw it: hundreds and hundreds of tweets about politics.
+Imagine you just found out your favorite romance author was on X, and you navigated your browser quickly to their feed—then you saw it: hundreds and hundreds of posts about politics.
 Being “you” is important, but don’t forget to give your fans what they expect.
-The voice and tone of your tweets should come close to matching the books that you write.
-One clever way to add a bit of personality to your Tweets is by finding GIFs that match your branding.
+The voice and tone of your posts should come close to matching the books that you write.
+One clever way to add a bit of personality to your posts is by finding GIFs that match your branding.
+On X, GIFs are not only loved by fans, they’re easy to do—there’s a button called GIFs right under where you post, and X has a searchable collection of hundreds of them.

 Self Promotion Is(n't) Allowed